 In 2004, Koyasan is designated the UNESCO world heritage site along with Kumano Sanzan, and Yoshino and Omine, as the connecting pilgrimage routes to the ancient capitals of Kyoto and Nara.

-Explore some 1,200 years of history
+Explore some 1,200 years of history.

-The 25-meter high Daimon Gate welcomes worshippers and visitors into the World Heritage site, with over 100 temples scattered throughout the grounds.
+Firstly, the 25-meter high Daimon Gate welcomes worshippers and visitors into the World Heritage site, with over 100 temples scattered throughout the grounds.
 The most important among them are Kongobu-ji, the head temple of Shingon Buddhism, Danjo Garan Sacred Temple Complex, the center of Koyasan and Okuno-in, the site of Kobo Daishi’s mausoleum.

 As the head temple of Shingon Buddhism, Kongobu-ji Temple is the most prominent structure at Koyasan.
 A place where more than a million pilgrims and worshippers gather to celebrate the memory of Kobo Daishi (774-835).
-Kongobu-ji Temple was first built in 816, and was destroyed and rebuilt several times over the years.
-The temple features beautiful painted sliding doors of seasonal flowers and birds from 16th century, as well as Banryu-tei, Japan’s largest rock garden, a composition of one hundred and forty blocks of granite depicting two dragons emerging from a sea of clouds to protect the sanctuary.
+The Temple was first built in 816, and was destroyed and rebuilt several times over the years.
+Kongobu-ji features beautiful painted sliding doors of seasonal flowers and birds from 16th century, as well as Banryu-tei, Japan’s largest rock garden, a composition of one hundred and forty blocks of granite depicting two dragons emerging from a sea of clouds to protect the sanctuary.
 You can also see the traditional fire prevention system of barrels on the cypress bark roofing.

-Danjo Garan Sacred Temple Complex
+Koyasan Danjo Garan Sacred Temple Complex

 The brightly colored 45-meter tall pagoda, Konpon Dai-to stands out as one of the most impressive building in the complex.
 It houses a statue of Dainichi Nyorai, the central Bodhisattva of the Shingon sect.